-Beginning January 1, 2007, we recognized Exubera revenue upon shipment of drugs and devices.
-Prior to January 1, 2007, we deferred Exubera revenue until the expiration of Pfizer's 60-day contractual right of return for non-conformity with product quality specifications, even though prior to shipment, we and our contract manufacturers test, inspect and validate that all products meet contractual quality specifications.
-In 2006, we deferred Exubera revenue for 60 days because we did not have enough historical data to reasonably estimate product returns.
-As of January 1, 2007, we believe we have the ability to estimate returns as we have over 12 months of product shipment history and have not had any returns from Pfizer.
-As a result, we recognized revenue of \$26.0 million and costs of goods sold \$20.8 million related to the February and March 2007 Exubera shipments which would have previously been deferred for 60 days.
-Our gross margin increased \$5.2 million and net loss per share decreased \$0.06 as a result of our ability to recognize revenue upon shipment.
+On January 1, 2007, we began recognizing Exubera revenue upon shipment of product.
+Prior to January 1, 2007, we deferred Exubera revenue until the expiration of Pfizer's 60-day contractual right of return for non-conformity with product quality specifications, even though we and our contract manufacturers test, inspect and validate that all products meet contractual quality specifications prior to shipment.
+In 2006, we deferred Exubera revenue over the contractual right of return period (60 days) because our first shipments commenced in the beginning of the year and we did not have sufficient historical returns data to reasonably estimate product returns.
+As of June 30, 2007, we have over 18 months of product shipment history and have not had any warranty returns from Pfizer.
+During the six months ended June 30, 2007, we began estimating Exubera product returns and recognized revenue and costs of goods sold related to the May and June 2007 Exubera shipments which would have previously been deferred for 60 days.
+As a result, our gross margin increased \$3.0 million and net loss per share decreased \$0.03.